cse110-sp26-group09/cse110-sp26-group09/admin/meetings/041026-kickoff.md

 ### Topic 4: Team bonding exercise
 - Summary of discussion:
-  - The team will play a game at the end of the meeting as part of the bonding assignment.
+  - The team will play the Imposter Game at the end of the meeting as part of the bonding assignment.
   - The activity will also allow the team to take a screenshot for submission purposes.

 ### Topic 5: Next steps